| Cecilia PerezHistory 133Q

 she was supposed to be protecting her own life and those of the people

-- How did the cyanide capsule provide Marianne with freedom?
+who worked so hard to hide her?
+How did the cyanide capsule provide Marianne with freedom?
 Would

 her actions have been considered selfish if she were to be found dead

 in a Bund member’s home?
 Would this have qualified as an act of courage?
+When Marianne writes about the day she found out about the members

 of her family’s transport having been gassed in Auschwitz, she calls